Amy Shark: 2013–2017: New name and Night Thinker

-During 2013, the artist started using the stage name, Amy Shark, because Jaws was her favourite film.
+During 2013, the artist started using the stage name, Amy Shark, because Jaws was her favourite film..
 In February 2014 she independently released a five-track extended play, Nelson.
 One of its tracks, "Weight of the World", was a finalist at the 2013 Queensland Music Awards in the regional category.
 She activated a new YouTube account, as Amy Shark Music, in 2014 and issued a single, "Spits on Girls", in July.

 Shark released her next self-produced single, "Golden Fleece", in October 2015, originally under the name, Little Sleeper.
 The singer later explained why she dropped the Little Sleeper name, "I've been in talks with these music supervisors in America ...
 And they said we'd prefer it if I was playing under the name Amy Shark again."
-Chris Singh of The AU Review.com observed, "The song, powerful and penetrating in itself, is given visuals both understated and intense as Little Sleeper stands in darkness with her guitar and is progressively drenched in multi-coloured paint."
+Chris Singh of The AU Review observed, "The song, powerful and penetrating in itself, is given visuals both understated and intense as Little Sleeper stands in darkness with her guitar and is progressively drenched in multi-coloured paint."
 It won Pop Song of the Year at the Queensland Music Awards in 2016, and Shark embarked on a nationwide tour supporting Sydney band, Tigertown in December.
 She received a grant from the City of Gold Coast council, which allowed her to work with more popular producers.
 She later recalled how music industry personnel had told her to quit, "Please stop sending unsolicited material to me, your music is no good and it's not something we would be interested in anyway."

 In July 2016, she released her next single, "Adore", with co-production by Shark, M-Phazes and Cam Bluff, in addition to a cover version of Silverchair's "Miss You Love" for Triple J's show Like a Version.
 "Adore" received significant airplay on Triple J, leading to a bidding war between major labels, which was won by Sony Music Australia.
 Shark signed with Wonderlick/Sony in November 2016.
 Two of her earlier singles, "Spits on Girls" and "Golden Fleece", were re-released by Wonderlick/Sony in 2016.
 "Adore" was listed at number 2 on the Triple J Hottest 100, 2016, behind Flume's "Never Be like You".

 In March 2017, Shark released "Weekends" followed by another EP, Night Thinker (April), which peaked at number 2 on the ARIA Singles Chart.
 In April she won Artist of the Year and Song of the Year at the Gold Coast Music Awards.
 In November she was named Apple Music's UpNext artist.
 At the ARIA Music Awards of 2017 Shark was nominated for 6 awards and won both Best Pop Release and Breakthrough Artist for Night Thinker.
 She performed "Adore" at the ceremony.
 On 15 November 2017, she appeared on The Late Late Show with James Corden singing "Adore", and performed it again on 13 March 2018 on The Tonight Show Starring Jimmy Fallon.